Morning Routine Charts for School!

 Mornings have never been my favorite time of day… and once I started trying to get two young kids up, dressed, teeth brushed, shoes on, fed breakfast, packed up, and out the door for school and preschool, I began to truly dread them.
 The combination of my low-blood-caffeine level, bleary-eyed kiddos, and time crunch just never seems to end well!

-- round wood pieces
+- round wood craft coins

 - wood letters

 - crazy or super glue

 - washi tape